-The UCA adopts most of the former rules for a low-value pool.
+UCA adopt most of the former rules for a low-value pool.
 From 1 July 2001, the decline in value of certain depreciating assets can be worked out through a low-value pool.

-Low-value pools established before 1 July 2001 continue and are treated as if they were established under the UCA.
-Use the closing balance of the pool worked out under the former rules to start working out the decline in value of the depreciating assets in the pool under the UCA.

-Under the UCA, you can allocate low-cost assets and low-value assets to a low-value pool.
+Low-value pools established before 1 July 2001 continue and are treated as if they were established under UCA.
+Use the closing balance of the pool worked out under the former rules to start working out the decline in value of the depreciating assets in the pool under UCA.
+Under UCA, you can allocate low-cost assets and low-value assets to a low-value pool.